Underdog (2007 film): Voice cast

+Production

+In June 2002, it was announced Spyglass Entertainment had acquired the rights to Underdog from rights holders Classic Media for a preemptive bid of over $2 million with the intent on adapting it as a live-action film for Walt Disney Pictures.

+In June 2005, it was announced Spyglass and Disney were finalizing negotiations with the possibility of starting production that fall in Canada.
+By August of that year, Frederik Du Chau was announced to be in final negotiations to direct the film.

 Release

 Underdog opened on August 3, 2007, in 3,013 theaters across the United States.
 It earned $11,585,121 on its opening weekend, placing in third behind The Bourne Ultimatum and the second weekend of The Simpsons Movie.
 The film closed on December 13, 2007, having grossed $43.8 million in the US box office and $21.5 million overseas for a worldwide total of $65.3 million.

-The film was released on Blu-ray and DVD on December 18, 2007.
-Disney has no more plans to reissue this movie on any home media after the first home release, but it is available to purchase on iTunes.
+The film was released on DVD and Blu-ray on December 18, 2007.

 Soundtrack

 The licensed soundtrack album is only available as a download on various online music stores.
 It contains the original score by Randy Edelman and the hip hop rendition of the Underdog theme title, "Underdog Raps", performed by then-Disney star Kyle Massey, which received airplay on Radio Disney.
 The Plain White T's rendition of the theme, titled "Underdog Rocks", plays at the beginning of the film but was not included on the album.